learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 ## When to Move to a Local Environment

 For online students, you should switch to a local environment after your Ruby CLI project, or sooner if recommended by an instructor.

 For in-person students, you should move to a local environment at the end of Prework, before you start on campus.

+## Using the Automatic Installation Script

+For convenience, we've written a script that will handle many installation steps for us.
+Follow the steps below to run this script.
+After the script runs, some additional configuration will be needed as described in steps 2 through 6.
+The final step is to run a validation script that will check to see if your environment is good to go.

+> **Note:** In the event that the automatic installation script fails or the
+> validation script shows some things did not install correctly, manual
+> installation instructions are provided in the second half of this lesson.
+Use
+> these instructions to install any missing tools.

 ### Step 0